 This last time was different.
 I almost skipped it because of the hustle and bustle going on in my life at the time.
 I was already a month late.
-I only decided to get it because I pay through the nose for health insurance and I wanted to, at least, get the things done that the insurance pays 100% for.
+I only decided to get it because I pay through the nose for health insurance and I wanted to, at least, get the things done that the insurance covers 100%.
 I didn’t have an appointment, so I used my physician privilege to get added to the schedule on an afternoon when I finished early in the office.

 I hate to think what would have happened if I skipped my mammogram.
 My cancer was still small and had not spread outside the breast.
 If I had skipped my mammogram, my cancer could have been much larger and could have spread to other parts of my body.
 I’m so thankful that I followed the guidelines.
 My cancer was found while it was still curable.

-Not all cancers are seen on mammogram.
+Not all cancers are seen on a mammogram.
 So it’s important to have a breast exam done by your gynecologist or family doctor every year as well.

 Mammograms are important.
 Don’t minimize them because you have been going for years and they have always been normal.
-Get you mammogram every year.
+Get your mammogram every year.
 Make sure you tell your sister, your mother and your friends to go get their mammogram.
 You just may save somebody’s life, If not your own.

 – Mammograms save lives.